Chart Color Schemes

 Douglas's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Douglas, with younger cohorts experiencing particularly low prevalence of common health conditions.
+Douglas' health outcomes show impressive results, with younger age groups experiencing particularly low prevalence rates for common health conditions.

-The rate of private health cover stands at approximately 53% of the total population (around 4,375 people), leading that of the average SA2 area.
-Mental health issues and asthma were found to be the most prevalent medical conditions in the area, impacting 9.1% and 7.1% of residents respectively.
-Conversely, 74.5% of residents declared themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
-The area has 8.8% of residents aged 65 and over (727 people), which is lower than the 14.9% in Rest of Qld.
-However, older adults require more attention than the broader population.
+The area has a private health cover rate of approximately 53%, which is higher than the average SA2 area's rate (~4,346 people).
+Mental health issues and asthma are the most prevalent medical conditions in Douglas, affecting 9.1% and 7.1% of residents respectively.
+A total of 74.5% of residents report having no medical ailments, compared to 67.8% across Rest of Qld.
+The area has a lower proportion of residents aged 65 and over at 8.8% (722 people), compared to the 14.9% in Rest of Qld.

 Frequently Asked Questions - Health